I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 If you add yourself to the dialout group you can flash your Sonoffs without having to become root.
 Otherwise you'll have to place the sudo command in front of the flash command later on.

 Important note!
-Make sure the Sonoff is disconnected from the mains while the cover is removed!
-You don’t need the mains connection during flashing.
+Make sure the Sonoff is disconnected from the mains before the cover is removed!
+Mains voltages are dangerous!
+You don't need the mains connection during flashing.

 Opening the Sonoff is quite easy.
-Simply pull the bottom plate from the Sonoff away from the top shell, using your nails or a flat screwdriver.
+Simply remove both protective caps over the input and output wires and pull the bottom plate from the Sonoff away from the top shell, using your finger nails or a flat screwdriver.

 Locate the programming port, which consists of 4 or 5 holes in a row.
 The number of holes depends on the model of your Sonoff device.
 The holes may or may not be labelled.
 Below is a picture which designates the hole numbers, in case yours are not labelled.

 In any case 4 holes are needed for flashing, which are 3V3, RX, TX, and GND respectively.
 The 3V3 hole can be identified by its square solder pad.
-The fifth hole will probably be labeled GPIO14 and is not required for flashing.
+A possible fifth hole will probably be labelled GPIO14 and is not required for flashing.

 Some people choose to solder a header into these holes, on which it will be easy to connect 4 jumper wires.
 I personally don't like this very much, especially with the newer revisions of the Sonoff Basic.
 The circuit board is a bit crowded around the programming holes and reaching them can be a bit difficult.